 How do adults learn?

-By the time we are an adult, we have more of an idea which learning style suits the way our brains work.
+By the time we are an adult, we have more idea of which learning style suits the way our brains work.

-For those of us continuing learning as an adult, we tweak our strategies to find the best way to study and to absorb new information.
+For those of us continuing learning as an adult, we are able to tweak our strategies to find the best way to study and to absorb new information.

 If you understand which is your preferred learning style, then you’ll make it easier on yourself to study and learn.